Use labels, cards & tags to easily promote your candle business

 When it comes to branding and labeling your candles, it all starts with your logo and design.
 And that’s likely what you’re most excited about.
 But there’s more to branding your new candle collection than just beautiful scents and pretty labels.
 You have to consider everything that goes into selling your candles including containers, packaging, and marketing materials.

-Every step in a consumer’s candle buying process is an opportunity for you to build your brand.
+Every step in a consumer’s candle-buying process is an opportunity for you to build your brand.
 From buying and receiving the candle to opening and burning it, there are numerous branding moments you can take advantage of.

-Whether you plan on hiring a graphic designer or creating your own unique artwork to brand your candle line, achieving a cohesive look across your entire line of products and marketing materials is essential.
 To help you out, we put together a few different ideas using Avery labels, tags, and card products to show you how easy it is to carry your brand across a variety of materials and create a cohesive marketing experience.

 It’s all about the label

-Obviously, the actual candle label is the most important aspect of your branding your candle line.
+Obviously, the actual candle label is the most important aspect of branding your candle line.
 It’s what the end-user will see while enjoying the candle as it burns.

 If your brand is the star of the show, then choose uniquely shaped or large labels that stand out on your candle jar.
 If you want the beautiful colors of your candle wax to shine through, then choose a clear jar with a clear label to give you a no-label, printed-on look.
 Or try a small square or oval label that takes up little space and lets your candle-making skills shine through.